 What would we recover?

 In the case of using darkness to heal from psychic illness, well, once upon a time, we were deprived the shelter we instinctively sought in order to heal from whatever traumatized us.
 We got hurt but got no chance to heal.
-Resting in a darkroom finally addresses this little-noticed intermediate cause of ongoing suffering and illness from trauma.
+Resting in a darkroom finally addresses this little-noticed intermediate cause of ongoing suffering and illness from major trauma.

 - Early major psychic trauma from civilization’s routine brutality leaves us damaged, malfunctioning, and suffering.

-Natural Hygiene upholds basic findings of psychology from several traditions.
+Hygiene upholds basic findings of psychology from several traditions.
 Hygiene merely shrugs at psychology’s conscious over-involvement in the unconscious.
 The unconscious is competent to fix itself if minimally supported.
 The conscious is helpless in any case.
 We are correct in believing we have a problem and need to do something about it.
 We have been disastrously incorrect about which part of the self has to do it.9

-These systems are more fundamental than the digestive and eliminative systems.
+In other words, these systems are more fundamental than the digestive and eliminative systems.
 Darkroom retreating is thus more urgently needed than fasting in most cases.

 Professional hygienic fasting supervisors attempt to substitute themselves for these prerequisites of fasting or teach them in the usual slow, incomplete way.
 Consequently, only hundreds of people fast per year in a remotely proper way, not the billions who need to.
-Darkroom retreating recontexualizes the work of fasting supervisors.
+Hygienic darkroom retreating recontexualizes the work of fasting supervisors.
 Retreating in darkness themselves, they will regain the capacity to operate at a global scale, not just with the lucky few.